VlahoZrinski/blockassist/README.md

 * Go to the first Minecraft window, the game will start.
 * **Note for VNC users**: To enable in-game keys, Press `ENTER` inside the game window.
 * Build the building to increase your progress.
 (More progress = Better trained AI).
+  * Left-click pickaxe to remove, Left-click *Dirt* on red tiles, Right-click stone, glasses, plonks on place holders.
 * Then return to your terminal and press `ENTER` to end the session.

 <img width="1754" height="838" alt="Screenshot_825" src="https://github.com/user-attachments/assets/5acf6764-4040-4615-a5e7-5ea4e0b0fe6c" />

+**Note: Even if you don't finish the eposide till the end and close it, you'll earn your participation in the leaderboard**

 ### Training
 A model will be started training now and be submitted to Hugging Face and to Gensyn’s smart contract.